Barclays' Diamond accused of misleading inquiry

 Shedding light on what went on behind the scenes, Agius said Diamond resigned after the central bank chief summoned Barclays executives and made it clear that their colleague had to go.

-"We explained what had happened," said Agius, who visited Diamond at his house in London.
-"He was utterly depressed as you can imagine.
-The conversation was not long.
+"We explained what had happened ... he was utterly depressed as you can imagine.
+The conversation was not long," said Agius, who visited Diamond at his house in London.

 "He asked for time to talk to his family, and we left confident that if he hadn't already made the decision, that he would make the right decision."